n8n-io/n8n-docs/docs/integrations/builtin/credentials/activecampaign.md

 ## Using API Access Token

+To configure this credential, you'll need:

+- An **API URL**
+- An **API Key**

-See the [ActiveCampaign API documentation](https://help.activecampaign.com/hc/en-us/articles/207317590-Getting-started-with-the-API#h_01HJ6REM2YQW19KYPB189726ST){:target=_blank .external-link} for full details on obtaining your API URL and Key.
+Refer to the [ActiveCampaign API documentation](https://help.activecampaign.com/hc/en-us/articles/207317590-Getting-started-with-the-API#h_01HJ6REM2YQW19KYPB189726ST){:target=_blank .external-link} for full details on obtaining your API URL and Key.